 French domesticity was also not without etiquette.
 For instance, a gentleman caller took “his hat, gloves, and stick into the room with him except [if] he [was] on terms of great intimacy at the house.”
 People also did not “drop in” for a meal as meals were well-planned, everyone one had an assigned seat, and to be tardy for a meal was considered a most dire offense.
 Moreover, when wine was provided, the wait staff did not serve it, rather “each male guest [saw] the lady neighbours on either side of him [were well] supplied.”

-There was also another 19th century French etiquette rule that was applied when hosting a meal, the host and hostess never sat at the end of the table.
-The hosting couple always sat, one on either side in the center of the table.
+There was also another 19th century French etiquette rule that was applied when hosting a meal.
+In this case the host and hostess never sat at the end of the table but rather always sat, one on either side in the center of the table.
 The least important guests were those who sat at the ends.
 When asked why this custom was used, this was the reply:

 “In France the host and hostess are near one another, and can communicate easily about any matter affecting the dinner, they have their guests better under their eyes, and aren’t very far from any of them, they can talk to anyone with comfort, and be addressed without an effort.”

 Additionally, in France, table conversation was led by the host and hostess.
 Everyone joined in the conversation as it was considered rude to “keep your partner to yourself … [as] people would wonder what secrets lay between you that you needed to whisper.”

-Because etiquette and politeness were so important to the French, they were also times when the French were willing to correct others and call attention to their impoliteness.
+Because etiquette and politeness were so important, 19th century French etiquette also meant French citizens were willing to correct others and call attention to their impoliteness.
 One example of this occurred in 1875 and involved a Frenchman and an American.